studiomattsmith/studiomattsmith.github.io/_posts/2013-01-10-sculpture.md

 ---
 layout: project
-intro: Sculpture Table.
+intro: One off table for Mary Whalley
 image: /assets/images/sculpture/st1.jpg
 title: Sculpture Table
-category: Project
+category: projects
 tags: [collaboration, furniture]
 orientation: portrait
 ---

 # Sculpture Table - Mary Whalley

-My partner, Mary, is an educator and artist, for one of her projects she need a portable sculpture table so we made this for her.
+My partner, Mary, is an educator and artist, for one of her projects she need a portable sculpture table so we made this.
 More on the project here - [Mary Whalley](http://marywhalley.co.nz)

 ![](/assets/images/sculpture/st1.jpg)